Knittight/apic/README.md

 - Make sure python3 and python3-requests are installed.

-- The terminal banner prints “apic is so epic!” every time you run a command.

 - Flags can be combined as needed (-p -B '{"key":"value"}' -H "Auth: TOKEN").